partiql/partiql-lang-kotlin/docs/documentation/Window Functions.md

 Window function are special functions that compute aggregated values over a window of input binding tuples.
 Like a general function, a window function returns a value for every binding tuple in the binding collection.
 At a very high level, window functions behaves as if they can access binding tuples other than the current one in the binding collection.

-A window function call is identified by an OVER clause, which can optionally contains three sub-clauses `PARTITION BY`, `ORDER BY`.
+A window function call is identified by an OVER clause, which can optionally contains three sub-clauses `PARTITION BY`, `ORDER BY`, and frame clause(*not supported at the moment).

 The `PARTITION BY` sub-clause acts similar to `GROUP BY`, which splits the input data into partitions based on partition keys.
 For example, a set of cars may be partitioned by makers, a set of stock may be partitioned by ticker.
 The window function can only access the binding tuples within the same partition, and if there is no partition by, all the binding tuples are within one partition.

 The `ORDER BY` sub-clauses uses the same logic as a normal `ORDER BY` clause, but it determine only the ordering of binding tuples within each partition, and may not necessarily has effects on the final order of the results.

 ## Support Window Functions:
 - [Lag](#lag-function)